Frequently Asked Questions

 Where Will New Student Orientation be Held?

 Check in will start on the first floor of the Smith-Pendergraft Campus Center.
+Check in for the overnight NSO will start at the Lion’s Den.
 After a short welcome, students will move to various locations on campus during the day.

 Do I Have to Attend All of the Activities During New Student Orientation?

 Yes, participation in ALL New Student Orientation activities is expected and required in order for you to register on the day of their event.
 Designated times of New Student Orientation activities cannot be adjusted.
-Students should plan to be on campus until 5:00pm.
+With the exception of the overnight NSO, Students should plan to be on campus until 5:00pm.

 Do I Have to Register for New Student Orientation Ahead of Time?